On the Radar

 confusingly similar to, titles or descriptions used for GAAP financial measures

-Further, a registrant should not use a reconciling item labeled “other” that
+registrant should not present a reconciling item labeled “other” that includes

-items being used, along with the related amounts for each adjustment.
+being presented, along with the related amounts for each adjustment.

 Misleading Adjustments